-When preparing for a hurricane just remember the 3 W’s: Water, Wellness, and (W?)Rescue.
+When preparing for a disaster just remember the 3 W’s: Water, Wellness, and (W?)Rescue.

 Fresh water may be hard to find, so stock up on bottled water or fill containers from the tap beforehand.
 Tap water stored in bottles will last for about 6 months before the chlorine dissipates and algae begins to grow.